Private Applicator Certification

 NEWS

-The Tennessee Department of Agriculture is transitioning to a new database that will make it easier for their customers to interact with the Division of Consumer and Industry Services.
-Migrating data is taking longer than expected and they don’t want that process to negatively affect customers.
-They have reached out to retailers and wholesalers to let them know of these extensions.
+The Tennessee Department of Agriculture Pesticide Section has transitioned to a new database system that will make it easier for them with the Division of Consumer and Industry Services.
+Migrating data took longer than expected and they hope the process did not negatively affect customers.
+TDA appreciates you for working with them through this challenge.
+If you have any questions concerning your accrued points, please contact the Pesticides Section at the Tennessee Department of Agriculture (phone 615-837-5148).

 :